mnemnion/orb/doc/md/Orbit/doc.md

 # Doc module

- Represents a Document, which is generally the same as a file, at first\.
+ Represents a Document, which is generally the same as a file, at first.

- A document contains an array of blocks\.
+ A document contains an array of blocks.

- At some point documents can also contain documents, this is not currently supported\.
+ At some point documents can also contain documents, this is not currently supported.

 ## Fields

  In addition to the standard Node fields, a doc has:

- \- latest: The current block\.
-This will be in \`doc\[\#doc\]\` but may
-           be several layers deep\.
+ - latest: The current block.
+This will be in doc[#doc] but may be several layers deep.
- \- lastOf: An array containing references to the last block of a
+ - lastOf: An array containing references to the last block of a given level.
-           given level\.

 ```lua